rafat/domainforge/docs/supabase-chat-implementation.md

 ### Conversation Creation Flow

 1. User initiates chat with domain owner
-2. XMTP conversation is created using `createConversation`
+2. Conversation "room" is created or retrieved via API
-3. Database record is created for persistent storage
-4. Existing messages are loaded from both XMTP and database
+3. Existing messages are loaded from database
-5. Messages are deduplicated and sorted chronologically
+4. Real-time subscription is established using Supabase channels

 ### Message Sending Flow

 1. User sends message through chat interface
-2. Message is sent via XMTP using `sendMessage`
+2. Message is sent to secure backend API
-3. Message is simultaneously saved to database
+3. Message is saved to database
-4. Message appears in chat UI via XMTP stream
+4. Supabase's Realtime service broadcasts the new message
+5. All connected clients receive the message in real-time

 ### Message Receiving Flow

-1. Incoming messages are streamed via XMTP
+1. New messages are inserted into the database via API
-2. Messages are saved to database as they arrive
+2. Supabase's Realtime service notifies all subscribed clients
 3. Messages appear in chat UI in real-time
 4. Message status (delivered/read) is tracked

-### Persistence Features
+### Real-time Features

 1. **Conversation History**: Messages persist across browser sessions
-2. **Message Deduplication**: Prevents duplicate messages from XMTP and database
+2. **Message Deduplication**: Prevents duplicate messages
 3. **Unread Tracking**: Tracks unread messages for better UX
 4. **Reliability**: Messages survive network interruptions
-5. **Synchronization**: Keeps XMTP and database in sync
+5. **Synchronization**: Keeps all clients in sync

 ## Database Schema